Reference 04 — Communication flows¶

 | | |

-:subscribers[],:settings.X,:schema) returns the field’s current value.
-Reading:schemareturns the vertex’s introspectable schema regardless of whether data has been written.
+:subscribers[],:settings.X,:schema) returns that field’s current value.:schemaanswers with the vertex’s introspectable schema whether or not data has ever been written.

 Publisher Local router Vertex Subscriber 1 Subscriber 2